Datasets

 The following list shows the optional parameters, their default values, and descriptions:

-• with_schema (True): Extracts the schema of the dataset so that you can view the column names and data types in Databand.
+Extracts the schema of the dataset so that you can view the column names and data types in Databand.

-• with_preview (False): Extracts a preview of your dataset so that it can be displayed in Databand.
+Extracts a preview of your dataset so that it can be displayed in Databand.
 The number of records in the preview depends on the size of the data, but it generally amounts to 10-20 preview records.

-• with_stats (True): Calculates column-level stats on your dataset.
+Calculates column-level stats on your dataset.
 This parameter includes numerous statistical measures such as distinct and null counts, averages, standard deviations, mins and maxes, and quartiles.
+To enable column-level stats, the `with_schema` parameter cannot be set to False.

-• with_histograms (False): Generates bar graphs that show the distribution of values in each column.
+Generates bar graphs that show the distribution of values in each column.

+If the file paths of your datasets are partitioned, you can use with_partition=True to make sure that the same dataset across partitions resolves to a single dataset in Databand.
 For example, s3://bucket/key/date=20220415/file.csv and s3://bucket/key/date=20220416/file.csv are interpreted as two distinct datasets by default in Databand.
 Enabling the with_partition parameter ignores the partitions when it parses the dataset name.
 As a result, you can easily track trends and set alerts across runs.

 The with_stats and with_histograms parameters increase the performance time of your pipeline because every value in every column must be profiled.
-To make sure that the performance tradeoff is acceptable, test the parameters in a development environment against datasets that are a similar size to the datasets in your production environment.
+To make sure that the performance tradeoff is acceptable, test the parameters in a development environment against datasets that are similar in size to the datasets in your production environment.

 LogDataRequest parameter